 The next step for the prosthetist is to capture the shape of your residual limb and take measurements for the prosthesis.
 This may happen during the initial evaluation or during a follow-up session.
 This is almost like developing a custom mold for your residual limb.
 It can help ensure that a well-fitting, comfortable socket can be designed.
 It is vitally important to capture the shape accurately.
 Soft tissue can change shape when pressure is applied, which makes this is one of the most challenging aspects of the prosthetist’s job.

 Your prosthetist might use a variety of ways to capture the shape of your residual limb, including casting directly on the residual limb with an air pressure system, or by using digital scanners.

 Fitting the diagnostic socket

-Using the custom mold made from your residual limb, your prosthetist will create a test socket to evaluate whether that shape will fit your residual limb comfortably.
+Using the custom mold made from your residual limb, your prosthetist will create a test socket to evaluate whether that shape will fit comfortably to your residual limb.